godotengine/godot-docs/about/list_of_features.rst

 :ref:`C#: <toc-learn-scripting-C#>`

 - Packaged in a separate binary to keep file sizes and dependencies down.
-- Supports .NET 6 and higher.
+- Supports .NET 8 and higher.

-   - Full support for the C# 10.0 syntax and features.
+   - Full support for the C# 12.0 syntax and features.

 - Supports Windows, Linux, and macOS.
-As of 4.2 experimental support for Android and iOS is also available (requires a .NET 7.0 project for Android and 8.0 for iOS).
+Since Godot 4.2, experimental support for Android and iOS is also available.

-   - On the Android platform only some architectures are supported: ``arm64`` and ``x64``.
    - On the iOS platform only some architectures are supported: ``arm64``.
    - The web platform is currently unsupported.
 To use C# on that platform, consider Godot 3 instead.